berniwa/python-vxi11-server/README.md

 Inspired by sonium0's [pyvxi11server](https://github.com/sonium0/pyvxi11server)

 ### Requirements
-  * developed and tested with Python2.7.9 on BeagleBone Black
+  * Ported to Python 3 and tested on the RPi

 ### Dependencies
 #### Server